Assets Earned During Your Marriage Are Subject To Property Division Upon Divorce

 However, the division of marital property is not as simple as splitting everything down the middle.
 There are many factors that the parties should consider (and that the court will look at).
 For example, what if both spouses worked for the majority of the marriage, but one was recently laid off?
 What if one spouse never worked outside of the home and is completely dependent on the spouse earning the income?
 What if the couple’s home has a mortgage that is underwater?
 What if one party will likely inherit substantial assets in the future from their parents?

 These can be tricky questions without simple solutions.
-At the Law Office of Leila J. Wons, our Westborough divorce lawyer works with clients to reach a solution that takes past contributions, current situation and future earnings and commitments into account.
+At the Law Office of Leila J. Wons, P.C., we work with clients to reach a solution that takes past contributions, current situations and future earnings and commitments into account.

 At our law firm, we work very hard to ensure that the financial discovery is complete and that all assets are accounted for before the division calculations begin.
 It is critical to include all debts during the financial discovery.
 Credit card balances and loans are also subject to division, and it is important to ensure that this debt was incurred for the benefit of the marriage, and not due to infidelity or business expenses.